giantswarm/docs/src/content/getting-started/persistent-volumes/azure/index.md

 ---
-title: "Using Persistent Volumes on Azure"
+title: Using Persistent Volumes on Azure
-description: Tutorial on how to use dynamically provisioned Persistent Volumes on a cluster running on Azure Cloud"
+description: Tutorial on how to use dynamically provisioned Persistent Volumes on a cluster running on Azure Cloud
-type: page
-weight: 50
+weight: 20
-tags: ["tutorial"]
 owner:
   - https://github.com/orgs/giantswarm/teams/team-celestial
 ---